mxagar/elastic_search_guide/README.md

 GET /reviews/_mapping/field/author.email
 ```

-### Adding/Extending Mappings to Existing Indices: Adding New Fields
+### Extending Mappings to Existing Indices: Adding New Fields

 Case: We already have an Index and we'd like to add a field to it.
 We can do that with the `_mapping` API, by simply adding the field in the `properties`.